Ownership: One Rule, Three Corollaries

 • Move semantics prevent double-free and use-after-free

-• Slices provide safe views into sequences
+• Slices give safe views into sequences

 Next Steps